alt03b1/BedrockVanillaTweaks/README.md

 - Texture Packs modify textures and sounds

+## Back on developement!
+I(lithium) will now again collaborate on this project!
+Stay tuned for the Datapack and Crafting Tweaks!
+I took a little break from bedrock developement and worked on other projects.
+I hope you didn't forget we are still there.

 ## [Datapacks](../master/pages/datapacks.md) - WIP

 - Dont get too excited for this one, many of the packs aren't yet possible with the current bedrock engine
 - But some will be definitely added
+- Expected finish date: early 2021

 ## [Crafting Tweaks](../master/pages/crafting_tweaks.md)

 - Crafting Tweaks modify the crafting recipies of some blocks or items
-- Will be completed hopefully in the next few weeks. :)
+- Expected finish date: late summer

 ```
 All picture assets belong to the Vanilla Tweaks Team.
-.mcpacks that are not mine are credited
+.mcpacks that are not ours are credited
-If you find any issues with any pack please don't hesitate to tell me
+If you find any issues with any pack please don't hesitate to tell us
 ```